Immunotherapy treatment - Cost Share Programme

 Keytruda works particular well with patients who have the hereditary gene Lynch Syndrome.

-Each patient is required to fundraise about $60,000 (NZD) to pay for the first 9 rounds of injections which are administered 3 weeks apart and MSD then take over the payments for up to two years where it is deemed the drug should have worked sufficiently to reduce tumours and the patient remains stable or presents with no evidence of disease.
+Each patient is required to fundraise about $60,000 (NZD) to pay for the first 9 rounds of injections which are administered 3 weeks apart and MSD then take over the payments for as long as the patient needs it.
+Keytruda cost share treatment used to be capped for up to two years, where it was deemed the drug should have worked sufficiently to reduce tumours and the patient remains stable or presents with no evidence of disease.
+In December 2019 the rules were revised by Merck Sharp and Dohme NZ to allow the patient access to the treatment for as long as they require it as part of the cost share programme.

 Because Keytruda is unfunded in New Zealand, The Ministry of Health has directed that public hospitals are not to administer this drug and it can only be done so in private hospital setting.
 This directive adds another $27,000 on top of the $60,000 which pays for the administration, scans, oncologist fees and gst for the private hospital.